 Form C

+Y4.3 Buildings Approved for a Compliance Extension Building owners seeking approval of a compliance extension for the energy management plan (EMP), including the operations and maintenance (O&M) program shall submit to the AHJ a compliance extension application along with the following documentation:

+Form A

+Form B

+Form C

+Once compliance extension is approved,

+Documentation to verify that the EMP and O&M is complete and being implemented must be submitted to the AHJ by the revised compliance date.

 Y5.
 VIOLATIONS, ASSESSMENT OF ADMINISTRATIVE PENALTIES AND REVIEW OF PENALTY DECISIONS

 Y5.1 Authorization.
 The AHJ is authorized to impose administrative penalties on building owners for failing to submit documentation demonstrating compliance with the requirements of this standard.
 Failure to submit documentation demonstrating compliance by the scheduled reporting date will result in penalties by legal notice.